 Dr. Schalk’s interdisciplinary research focuses broadly on disability, race, and gender in contemporary American literature and culture, especially African American literature, speculative fiction, and women’s literature.
 She has published on literature, film, and material culture in a variety of peer-reviewed humanities journals.
 For a detailed list of publications and awards, see Dr. Schalk’s CV (last updated February 2018).
 Find links to all her open access articles and a form to request her other articles here.

 Dr. Schalk’s first book Bodyminds Reimagined: (Dis)ability, Race, and Gender in Black Women’s Speculative Fiction is forthcoming from Duke University Press in Spring 2018.
 Within she argues that black women writers of speculative fiction reimagine the possibilities and limits of bodyminds, changing the way we read and interpret categories like (dis)ability, race, gender and sexuality within the context of these non-realist texts.
 Dr. Schalk has begun a second book project on disability politics in contemporary African American art and activism, including the Black Panthers and the Black Lives Matter movement.

 On a personal level, Dr. Schalk identifies as a fat, femme, black, queer, cisgender, nondisabled, middle-class, polyamorous, body-positive, sex-positive, intersectional feminist woman.
 Dr. Schalk uses she/her pronouns.
-You can find her on Twitter @DrSamiSchalk.
+You can follow her activities on Twitter and Facebook.